dotnetrdf/vds-common/ReadMe.md

 # Introduction

-VDS.Common is a lightweight, dependency-free library of useful advanced data structures such as Trees, Tries and collision-resistant dictionaries.
+VDS.Common is a lightweight, dependency-free library of useful advanced data structures such as Trees, Tries and indexing tailored dictionaries.

 It is based on code originally from in the [dotNetRDF Project][1] (see past code history [here][2] and [here][3]) but was split off into a separate library once it became sufficiently generic to be more broadly useful.

-VDS.Common is built for a variety of .Net versions and profiles.
+VDS.Common is built for a variety of .Net versions and profiles, currently we have builds for the following:

+- .Net 3.5 Full/Client Profile
+- .Net 4.0 Full/Client Profile
+- Silverlight 4
+- Windows Phone 7
+- Portable Class Library

 # License